PhD Student in Computer Science

 On the teaching front, I’ve also had the pleasure of:

 Alongside Hadleigh Schwartz, I am currently Ph.D coordinator for Columbia’s Emerging Scholars Program (ESP), a peer-taught, discussion-based seminar course for first and second-year CS students focused on group problem-solving, collaboration, and introducing beginning computer scientists to the breadth of the subject.
+Please reach out if you’d like to learn more about this program!

 Other responsibilities have included: